ralberth/quizshow/README.md

 ## Quiz Host Screen

+1. Leaderboard punted off the main Host screen.
+Maybe in the future we can agree on a "top 3" with gold/silver/bronze icons/pics or something like this.
-1. Main board shows leader board with the order in which people buzzed in
+1. Main board shows top N list of people who buzzed-in.
 1. When subscription shows someone joining, do a quick pop-up!